 We talk about the new year as if it’s some magical new beginning: a clean slate for us to rebuild all the things in our lives that we want to improve.

-New Year’s Day we wake up with a headache.
-We start off the very first day of our best year yet nursing a hangover–hardly the best expression of ourselves.
-Then January comes and goes and this magical New Year ends up looking exactly like the Old Year.
+New Year’s Day we wake up with a headache, roll out of bed late, and have very little idea of what we’re donig.
+January comes and goes and this magical New Year ends up looking exactly like the Old Year.

-1. Take only one photo.
-Yes, only 1.
+1. Take Only One Photo.
+Yes, Only 1.